 Wichman, Casey J., 2014, “Perceived price in residential water demand: Evidence from a natural experiment,” Journal of Economic Behavior & Organization, vol. 107, pp. 308-323. [pdf]

-“Using k-means clustering to estimate heterogeneous treatment effects: An application to water infrastructure failure (with Jacob LaRiviere and Brandon Cunningham) [RFF Discussion Paper 16-33]
+“Clustered into control: Heterogeneous causal impacts of water infrastructure failure” (with Jacob LaRiviere and Brandon Cunningham) [RFF Discussion Paper 16-33]

 > Under review